groupultra/sdk-public/docs/source/module_moobius.database.json_database.rst

 ---------------------------------------------------------------------------------------------------------------------
 JSONDatabase.__init__(self, domain, root_dir, \*kwargs)

 Initialize a JSONDatabase object.
   Parameters:
-    domain: The str
+    domain: Str
         The name of the database directory.
 Will be automatically added in the add_container() function in MoobiusStorage.
-    root_dir: The str
+    root_dir: Str
         The root directory of the all the database files.
     Example:
-    Note: The This should not be called directly.
+    Note: This should not be called directly.
 Users should config the database in the config file, and call MoobiusStorage to initialize the database.
       >>> database = JSONDatabase(domain='service_1.channel_1', root_dir='data').
   Returns:
     (Class constructors have no explicit return value)
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.database.json_database.JSONDatabase.get_value: